jamesgleave/DD_protocol/README.md

 for i in $(ls smiles/smile_all_*.smi); do sbatch compute_states.sh $i library_prepared; done
 ```

-THe SMILES will be prepared and saved into the `library_prepared` folder.
+The SMILES will be prepared and saved into the `library_prepared` folder.
 Note that this program will enumerate all the unspecified chiral centers of the molecules and assign unique names to each isomer, and then calculate the dominant tautomer at pH 7.4.
 The next step is the calculation of Morgan fingerprints; run:

 ```bash
 sbatch --cpus-per-task n_cpus_per_node compute_morgan_fp.sh library_prepared library_prepared_fp n_cpus_per_node conda_environment